-Training for Madrassa teachers in Peterborough to improve education and behavioural consistency
+Training for madrassa teachers in Peterborough to improve education and behavioural consistency

 and on Freeview 262 or Freely 565

+A comprehensive training event for madrassa teachers across Peterborough has been held at the Jack Hunt School.

-The training session, held at Jack Hunt School, aimed to enhance teaching practices and create a consistent, high-quality learning environment for students.
+The training session, organised by the Muslim Council of Peterborough (MCP) in collaboration with Faizan-e-Madinah Mosque, aimed to enhance teaching practices and create a consistent, high-quality learning environment for students.

 The initiative was spearheaded by Dr Muhammad Nawaz, Education Coordinator at Faizan-e-Madinah Mosque and Community Liaison Officer at Jack Hunt School.
 Drawing on the impactful training provided by Mrs Jude Macdonald, Director of SEND at Peterborough Keys Academies Trust (PKAT), Dr Nawaz worked to share and expand this expertise with madrassa teachers in the local area.